webyrd/relational-interpreter-book-and-course/interp.md

     miniKanren literature that uses OCanren, a miniKanren-like language embedded in OCaml.

-[^4]: Scheme symbols must be explicitly quoted so that they are
+[^4]: Scheme symbols must be explicitly quoted so that they are distinct
-    distinguished syntactically from variable references, which will encounter shortly.
+    syntactically from variable references, which will encounter shortly.

+[^5]: Actually, in Scheme `(define x 5)` gives the name `x` to a
+    *location* that contains the value `5`.
+It is possible to assign a different value to the location named by `x` using `set!`---for example, `(set! x 6)`.
+We will avoid the use of `set!` for now, which means we pretend that `define` just gives a name to a value.

+[^6]: Actually, the variable `x` is bound to a location that contains
+    the value `5`.

+[^7]: miniKanren also has the notions of expressions, values, and
+    statements, and introduces the new notion of *terms*, which generalize the notion of values. \[todo add crossref\]